Mazlumsert1/Lsd-Report/README.md

  - Push to master branch on Github.
  - Travis CI trigs the push and runs the tests.
  - Then Forge is trigged by Travis CI and deploy the changes to the remote server.
  ---

 ![CD](https://github.com/bigstepdenmark/HackerNews/blob/master/systemmodels/CDflow.png)

+##### Produciton
+The way we have delivered new features to the production, is using our deployment strategy, which can be seen above **CD chain steps**.

 ### 1.3.
 Software architecture